I’m doing well and feeling fine!

 - Provide access to resources and support.

-- Take care of your physical self by stretching, exercising, and moving.
+- Take care of your physical self by stretching, exercising, moving, and finding time to laugh.
+A good belly laugh has so many great benefits.

 Though we may struggle with not seeing the end of the tunnel, we can come out of this pandemic stronger and more connected if we support one another to be our best selves.